-Mooli Thepla is a healthy and tasty Gujarati flatbread recipe made with whole wheat flour, white radish (mooli), and spices.
-They are light, quick to make, and nutritious.
-You can make these for breakfast, or as a snack, or even pack in a tiffin or lunch box.
-They remain soft so you can have them any time of the day.
+When it comes to Gujarati cuisine, one dish that sits at the top of my favorites list is the Thepla.
+It is nothing but a Gujarati style flatbread, with many variants.
+Here, I have shared the recipe of Mooli Thepla – a tasty one, with whole wheat flour (atta), white radish (mooli) and spices.
+It is light, quick to make and also nutritious.
+You can make these for breakfast, as a snack, or even pack in a tiffin or lunch box.
+It also remains soft.
+So, you can have it any time of the day.

-Though most of the time we prefer Methi Thepla on occasions, I do make these savory flatbreads with different veggies.
-I have also shared a variation made with lauki or bottle gourd – Lauki Thepla.
+Though most of the time we prefer Methi Thepla at home, on occasions, I do make the Mooli Thepla as well as other versions of this savory flatbread with different vegetables like that of Lauki Thepla, a variation made with lauki or bottle gourd.

-You can either roast them with oil or ghee on them.
-Adding besan flour gives a nice nutty flavor to them.
-We like the flavor of besan but if you don’t prefer then skip it.
+You can either roast the Mooli Thepla with oil or ghee spread or brushed on them.
+Adding gram flour or besan imparts a nice nutty flavor in these Gujarati style radish flatbreads.
+We like the flavor of besan, but if you don’t prefer, then you can also skip it.

-With tender white radish, I also make Mooli Paratha.
-But let me tell you that radish paratha is made differently and is not the same as thepla.
+With tender white radish, I also make the quintessential Mooli Paratha.
+But let me tell you that a Mooli Paratha is made differently and is not the same as the Mooli Thepla.
+Also, both are different in terms of flavor too.

 How to make Mooli Thepla

-1. Rinse, peel and grate the mooli in a bowl or plate.
+1. Rinse, peel and grate the radish (mooli) in a bowl or plate.
 Grate about ¾ to 1 cup mooli.
+Use radish that is fresh, tender and juicy.

 2. Measure and keep all the ingredients ready.